Botmock/botmock-dialogflow-export/README.md

 *NOTE: Make sure to leave any sensitive information out of an issue when reporting a bug with imagery or copying and pasting error data.
 We want to make sure all your info is safe!*

+## License
+Botmock Dialogflow Export is copyright © 2019 Botmock.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.